fzaiser/genfer/README.md

-### 3.6 Claim 4: Our Residual Mass Semantics is orders of magnitude faster than GuBPI (Table 4)
+### 3.6 Claim 4: Our Residual Mass Semantics is orders of magnitude faster than GuBPI (Table 3 in Section 6.3)

 We compare our tool with GuBPI on three benchmarks: the geometric counter, asymmetric random walk, and die paradox example from the paper.
 We translated the examples to GuBPI's file format (`.spcf`) and you can run GuBPI on them as follows.